ammitra/XHYbbWW_BackgroundEstimate/README.md

 * `make_systematic_plots.py`: uses 2DAlphabet to produce plots of all processes subject to their systematic uncertainties.
 Just specify a workspace directory.
 Requires that the workspace exists
 * `plot_gof.py`: plots the goodness of fit results from the VR
 * `compare_nuisances.py`: compares the nuisance parameters b/w the `FitDiagnosticsTest` and `MultiDimFit` results to ensure compatibility with one another.
+* `find_missing_signals.py`: loops over all possible mass points and checks (for kinematically-allowed mass points) whether all templates are available.
+If the mass point is missing some centrally-produced files, it outputs the signal name and missing years to a JSON file.
+Otherwise, if there are not the expected number of template files due to some mistake in selection, it saves them to a text file for later checks.
+* `run_limits.sh`: loops over all signal mass points and creates the combined card + `RooWorkspace` (if they do not exist), runs B-only `MultiDimFit` (if snapshot does not already exist), then `AsymptoticLimits` locally. **Warning:** this will take a while to run locally.
+You should use the condor submission explained above.
+* `make_RooWorkspace.sh`: runs locally, generates the cards + `RooWorkspace` for all signal mass points.